 Alternatively, some people choose to use a separate, low-balance credit card exclusively for online transactions.
 That way, there is less potential damage that could occur, since a fraudster will quickly run out of funds for his illegal shopping spree.

-Canadian Anti-Fraud Centre has a comprehensive list of different types of scams and how to recognize them.
+There are many online scams out there.
+The Canadian Anti-Fraud Centre has a comprehensive list of different types of scams and how to recognize them.
 The basic rule of thumb to remember is if something sounds too good to be true, it is.
 Don’t make yourself easy prey for scammers.

 Use current anti-virus software and keep it up-to-date